agda/agda/doc/user-manual/language/module-system.lagda.rst

 The module ``Prelude`` above exports the names ``Nat``, ``zero``, ``Bool``, etc., in addition to ``isZero``.

+.. _parameterised-modules:

 Parameterised modules
 ---------------------
 So far, the module system features discussed have dealt solely with scope manipulation.
 We now turn our attention to some more advanced features.

 It is sometimes useful to be able to work temporarily in a given signature.
 For instance, when defining functions for sorting lists it is convenient to assume a set of list elements ``A`` and an ordering over ``A``.
 In Coq this can be done in two ways: using a functor, which is essentially a function between modules, or using a section.
 A section allows you to abstract some arguments from several definitions at once.
 We introduce parameterised modules analogous to sections in Coq.
-When declaring a module you can give a telescope of module parameters which are abstracted from all the definitions in the module.
+When declaring a module you can give a :ref:`telescope<telescopes>` of module parameters which are abstracted from all the definitions in the module.
 For instance, a simple implementation of a sorting function looks like this:
 ::

   module Sort (A : Set)(_≤_ : A → A → Bool) where